conhugh/RoSSO/README.md

 patrol_problem.py contains the definition of the PatrolProblem class.
 Notable methods contained within this class include initialize() which initializes various parameters based on the values provided in the .json file, compute_loss_and_gradient() which utilizes JAX's reverse-mode autodiff functionality to compute loss and gradient values for the various objective functions implemented in strat_comp.py, and cnvg_check() which keeps track of a moving average for determining convergence to the specified radius.

 #### metric_tracker.py:
+metric_tracker.py defines the MetricTracker class, which implements some common "overhead" infrastructure which is needed when tracking any metric throughout an optimization process.
+The functions defining each individual metric are implemented within metric_definitions.py.
+Using MetricTracker objects to track quantities of interest during optimization runs avoids cluttering the code within the main optimization loop, found in strat_opt.py.
+See the section "Adding a New Metric" below for additional details.

 #### metric_definitions.py:
+metric_definitions.py is a module which is used to define new functions that compute quantities of interest (i.e., "metrics") that can be tracked during the optimization process.
+These functions are given names via the keys in the "METRICS_REGISTRY".
+These names can then be listed within a problem specification JSON file to specify which metrics shall be tracked.

 #### strat_opt.py:
 strat_opt.py is the main module that performs the gradient-based Markov chain optimization. run_test() takes a given PatrolProblem instance and optimizes each randomly initialized patrol strategy. run_optimizer() performs the first-order optimization of each patrol strategy using the Optax library.
 The step() function performs a single iteration of the desired optimization algorithm and is decorated with JAX's just-in-time compilation tag for improved performance. setup_optimizer() instantiates the appropriate Optax optimizer as specified in the .json file.